- 1 Installing Python on Windows

 In the next step, we will install Django.

-In this tutorial, we will use Django 1.10.
-To install Django open terminal and type the following command.
+In this tutorial, we will use Django 1.11.
+To install Django, activate virtual envionment and then type the following command.

 Inside the virtual environment start the Python shell by typing